-Please click here for electronic registration (EDP Registration Form) and fee payment (My Schoolbucks).
+Electronic registration (EDP Registration Form) and fee payment (My Schoolbucks) is now available.
 If you do not have access to electronic payment, you may mail a check to the school or pay the registration fee in August.

 Starting now, families can access virtual healthcare options simply by logging onto their child’s school-issued Chromebook.
 Greenville County Schools has opened access to telehealth services with Prisma Healthcare on student Chromebooks.
 Students and families will be able to access these services using MDLive.com through Prisma Health’s MyChart portal from now through the end of the school year, or whenever students return their Chromebooks.